ksu-cs-textbooks/cis400/content/D-milestones/15-website-milestone-1.md

 You may use additional HTML elements to organize and present this information, and use CSS to style it as you see fit.

+You should use the methods from your `Menu` class in the Data project to determine the entrees, sides, and drinks to display.
+This will mean using the `Menu` class in the model class for the index page, _Index.cshtml.cs_.

 ##### Display the Combo Details
 Indicate that any entree, side, and drink can be combined into a Combo with a $1 discount.